dklyushnikov/todo-list/README.md

 It uses HTML5 and CSS3

 ## Features
-* List of daly tasks
+* List of daily tasks
 * Labels for tasks